SuperOfficeDocs/superoffice-docs/docs/online/test-environment/index.md

 When this is accepted, we will be updated if you for example retire an associate in your database.
 Now, if this is the production database and a real user that has been marked as retired, then this is OK.
 On the other hand, if you have made a copy of your production database, and as a test delete all users or several users, then this will affect you and your colleagues’ login to this community.

-Also, we gather user statistics, this is information like how many rows are there in the contact table, appointment table, sale table and so on, giving us an indication on how our customers use our product (not what they store in it) and it helps us make our products even better.
+Also, we gather user statistics, this is information like how many rows are there in the contact table, appointment table, sale table, and so on, giving us an indication of how our customers use our product (not what they store in it) and it helps us make our products even better.
 But for the statistics to be useful we only want it from the production database where it is in real use, and not from your test database.

 > [!CAUTION]
 > So, if you choose to copy your production database and this addendum is accepted, then each test installation must turn off the **Statistics OptIn - Configured** and **UserSync OptIn - Configured**.